Greenhouse gas emissions from wetlands: Net ecosystem production

 Net ecosystem production (NEP) and climate changes are the all encompassing factors that have been shown to have a direct relationship with methane emissions from wetlands.
 In wetlands with high water tables, NEP has been shown to increase and decrease with methane emissions, most likely due to the fact that both NEP and methane emissions flux with substrate availability and soil composition.
 In wetlands with lower water tables, the movement of oxygen in and out of the soil can increase the oxidation of methane and the inhibition of methanogenesis, nulling the relationship between methane emission and NEP because methane production becomes dependent upon factors deep within the soil.

 A changing climate affects many factors within the ecosystem, including water table, temperature, and plant composition within the wetland—all factors that affect methane emissions.
 However, climate change can also affect the amount of carbon dioxide in the surrounding atmosphere, which would in turn decrease the addition of methane into the atmosphere, as shown by an 80% decrease in methane flux in areas of doubled carbon dioxide levels.

 Causes for additional emissions

 Human development of wetlands

 Humans often drain wetlands in the name of development, housing, and agriculture.
 By draining wetlands, the water table is thus lowered, increasing consumption of methane by the methanotrophic bacteria in the soil.
-However, as a result of draining, water saturated ditches develop, which due to the warm, moist environment, end up emitting a large amount of methane.
+However, as a result of draining, water saturated ditches develop, which due to the warm, moist environment, end up emitting a large amount of aquatic methane.
 Therefore, the actual effect on methane emission strongly ends up depending on several factors.
 If the drains are not spaced far enough apart, then saturated ditches will form, creating mini wetland environments.
 Additionally, if the water table is lowered significantly enough, then the wetland can actually be transformed from a source of methane into a sink that consumes methane.
 Finally, the actual composition of the original wetland changes how the surrounding environment is affected by the draining and human development.